Over its five seasons, TV series Breaking Bad became a global phenomenon, drawing in millions of viewers from around the world.

 Creator and writer Vince Gilligan originally set the show in Los Angeles, but when the state of New Mexico offered tax rebates, they picked up and moved east.
 Gilligan said that over the course of the five seasons, the city of Albuquerque became an integral character on the show.
 These beautiful, stark and sometimes lonely vistas have begun to draw set-jetters to the Duke City in search of Heisenberg's hometown.

-If excitement over the upcoming film has left you looking to (re)discover Walter White's city, there are lots of ways to tour Albuquerque (including some excellent tour companies mentioned below) but it's just as easy to find your own way between the locations featured in the show.
+If excitement over the the final season of Better Call Saul has left you looking to (re)discover Walter White's city, there are lots of ways to tour Albuquerque (including some excellent tour companies mentioned below) but it's just as easy to find your own way between the locations featured in the show.
 So put on your Heisenberg hat and grab your best sunglasses: it's time for a do-it-yourself Breaking Bad tour of Albuquerque.

 Albuquerque is also split into quadrants by two interstate highways, I-25 from north to south and I-40 from east to west.
 All of the city's addresses are therefore assigned a quadrant such as NE (northeast) or SW (southwest) to indicate where in the city they are located – good to know when you're hunting out a location on one of the city's long main drags.